foxlox/cthulhu/README.md

 8. Bind the right port with netcat on your linux box and wait.

 9. Copy shellcode.exe on Windows box and run it.
-Don't remember to start your Antivirus.
+Don't forget to start your Antivirus.

 10. Don't upload your shellcode.exe on Virustotal